Phil MeekinView Profile

 Norking had suffered cash flow problems as a result of a slump in the construction industry it supplied, despite a healthy order book.

-Gareth Kinneavy, senior corporate case administrator at insolvency practitioners Wilson Field, was involved in the original administration and the sale of Norking’s divisions.
+Gareth Kinneavy, senior corporate case administrator at insolvency practitioners Wilson Field, was involved in the original administration and the sale of Norking’s divisions, and said;

 “This is a prime example of redundancy not always meaning the end of the road and often it is viewed as a new chapter by people – a chance to reassess their lives and business opportunities.”